 In July 2013, Shell earned the 2013 Gulf Guardian Award for its support of the “Floating Islands” marsh restoration project in Terrebonne Parish, Louisiana.
 The award is bestowed by the Gulf of Mexico Program, an initiative of the U.S. Environmental Protection Agency to facilitate collaborative actions to protect, maintain, and restore the health and productivity of the Gulf of Mexico.

-In 2013, the Building Conservation Trust (BCT) was officially created as a supporting organization of CCA dedicated exclusively to the business of funding marine habitat creation and restoration in areas that can be accessed and enjoyed by recreational anglers.
+In 2013, the Building Conservation Trust (BCT) received its 501(c)(3) status and was officially created as CCA’s National Habitat Program, dedicated exclusively to the business of funding marine habitat creation and restoration in areas that can be accessed and enjoyed by recreational anglers.

 Letter from the Executive Director

 I am truly honored to be joining such a remarkable group of conservation professionals, philanthropists and volunteers as Executive Director for Coastal Conservation’s habitat program, the Building Conservation Trust (BCT).
 These are exciting times for me, both professionally and personally.
 I come to BCT after a successful career with Ducks Unlimited that spanned more than a decade, proudly raising development funds to conserve, restore and protect wetlands and waterfowl habitat across North America.
 Now, I’m ready to focus on marine habitat creation and conservation, ensuring our marine ecosystem is able to foster and sustain abundant animal life to be enjoyed by our generation and future generations.